robofinch/Prismarine-Anchor/README.md

-Most of this project will likely not be open source, and will prohibit competing with Amulet similarly to the [Amulet Team License 1.0.0](https://github.com/Amulet-Team/Amulet-NBT/blob/4.0/LICENSE), with only the NBT crate (prismarine-nbt) open-sourced.
+Most of this project will likely not be open source, and will prohibit competing with Amulet similarly to the [Amulet Team License 1.0.0](https://github.com/Amulet-Team/Amulet-NBT/blob/4.0/LICENSE), with only the NBT crate (prismarine-anchor-nbt) open-sourced.

 The licensing of previous versions of this repo may or may not be legally accurate, and if you are viewing the history of this repo, you should not rely on everything actually being